torvalds/linux/Documentation/arch/x86/intel-hfi.rst

 14.6 [1]_.

 The HFI gives the operating system a performance and energy efficiency capability data for each CPU in the system.
-Linux can use the information from the HFI to influence task placement decisions.
+GNU/Linux can use the information from the HFI to influence task placement decisions.

 The Hardware Feedback Interface